deepaksood619/deepaksood619.github.io/docs/devops/ides/mac.md

 You can select the file and pressOption+Command+Cto copy the pathname to the clipboard.

-RightClick on folder > option (gives more options)
+Right Click on folder > option (gives more options)

 #### Terminal Commands